Don't Cry for Me Argentina: Original version

 A reviewer from Music Week rated it five out of five, calling it "a strong and fairly faithful rendition".
 In her review of Evita, Janet Maslin from The New York Times commented that the track was "tinglingly sung".
 A negative review came from NME's Alex Needham, who wrote; "by 1996 Madonna was fast turning into the pop equivalent of Sunset Boulevard's Norma Desmond, croaking, 'I'm still big!
 It's just the Top 40 that got small!", and that "'Don't Cry For Me Argentina' stank then, stinks now".
 Author Lucy O'Brien wrote in the book, Madonna: Like an Icon, that although Madonna's vocals lacked emotional complexity in the tune, she nevertheless created a "compelling" version, "right up to its grand orchestral finale".
 George Hatza from The Reading Eagle, said that "[Madonna] sings 'Don't Cry For Me Argentina' in a beautiful, soaring, goosebump-inducing contralto".
 Peter Travers from Rolling Stone, wrote: "Madonna, to her credit, puts on quite a show.
 She sings.
 She tangos [...]
 She even belts out 'Don't Cry for Me Argentina' to prove she's just folks".
 Sal Cinquemani from Slant Magazine commented: "Easily one of Madonna's greatest vocal performances to date, the singer's dramatic interpretation of Evita's unofficial theme song was both loyal and bizarrely autobiographical".
-Spin's Annie Zaleski wrote that the "nuanced but proud" rendition of the song "marked the start of Madonna’s Serious Phase, one where she balanced youthful coquettishness with a more mature, introspective outlook".
+Spin's Annie Zaleski wrote that the "nuanced but proud" rendition of the song "marked the start of Madonna's Serious Phase, one where she balanced youthful coquettishness with a more mature, introspective outlook".
 J. Randy Taraborrelli, author of Madonna: An Intimate Biography, wrote that "As Evita Perón [...] she is supple and strong, and doesn't sound at all out of place".
+The song was nominated for an inclusion in AFI's 100 Years...100 Songs.

 Remix version

 AllMusic's Jose F. Promis praised the "Miami Mix" version of the song; "['Don't Cry For Me Argentina'] was transformed into a passionate, flowing dance number", highlighting Madonna's "truly impassioned performance which infuriated musical purists but delighted her fans and public alike".
 In 2017, Billboard ranked the "Miami Mix" as the 95th greatest pop song of 1997; Andrew Unterberger wrote that the remix "is just as responsible for the song's chart success as Madonna's Celine Dion vocal ambitions, taking the song from the balcony to the dance floor and giving it back to the people".
-In 2018, the same magazine called the remix "a weirdly enjoyable menage à trois between Broadway, Latin and club music, with a pounding beat and lively tango that flourishes with Madonna’s earnest delivery".
-Similarly, Medium's Richard LaBeau deemed the remix "bizarre in theory but works terrifically in execution".
+In 2018, the same magazine called the remix "a weirdly enjoyable menage à trois between Broadway, Latin and club music, with a pounding beat and lively tango that flourishes with Madonna's earnest delivery".